cfe84/bounce/README.md

 Well, fear no more Dresdel, because I've got you covered.

-This is a server that will listen to HTTP calls and answer whatever you want it to.
+This is an HTTP server that you can entirely setup through a single command line, and which will let you create several endpoints that return whatever you want them to return.
+As a bonus, it will snitch on who's calling it and what it's telling it.

+You can specify:

+- What the endpoints are going to return (a fixed body, a file's content, or echo what it receives)
+- Response status code
+- What headers they're going to return

 ## Install